 IV.
-FORMAL INVESTIGATION OF REPORT OF PROHIBITED CONDUCT
+FORMAL INVESTIGATION OF REPORT OF PROHIBITED CONDUCT (STAGE TWO)

-A. Commencing a Formal Investigation.
-Upon receipt of a report of or information about alleged Prohibited Conduct, the campus Title IX Officer will determine, consistent with the University's SVSH Policy, whether to initiate a Formal Investigation.

-- B. Notice of Charges.
+- A. Commencing a Formal Investigation.
+Upon receipt of information about alleged Prohibited Conduct, the Title IX Officer will determine, consistent with the University's SVSH Policy, whether to initiate a Formal Investigation (see SVSH Policy, Sections V.A.4 and 5 for the alternate paths that the Title IX Officer may instead determine to be appropriate). - B. Notice of Charges.
 If a Formal Investigation will be conducted, the Title IX Officer, after consulting with Student Conduct, will send written notice of the charges to the Complainant and Respondent.
-To the extent practicable, the written notice will include: - A summary of the reported conduct that potentially violated the SVSH Policy and, where applicable, other student conduct policy, the identities of the parties involved, the date, time and location of the reported incident, and the specific provisions of the SVSH Policy and/or any other student conduct policy potentially violated; - 2.
-A statement that the investigative report, when issued, will make factual findings and a preliminary determination regarding whether there has been a violation of the SVSH Policy and/or other student conduct policy; - A statement that the parties will each have an opportunity at the outset to propose questions of the other party and witnesses, for the investigator to ask; - 4.
-A statement that the factual findings and preliminary determination will be based on a Preponderance of Evidence standard; - 5.
-A summary of the resolution process, including the possible hearing, and the expected timeline; - 6.
-An admonition against Retaliation; and - 7.
-A summary of rights and resources available to the Complainant and Respondent.
+The written notice will include: - 1.
+A summary of the reported conduct that potentially violated the SVSH Policy and, where applicable, other student conduct policy; - 2. the identities of the parties involved; - 3. the date, time, and location of the reported incident(s) (to the extent known); - 4. the specific provisions of the SVSH Policy and/or any other student conduct policy potentially violated; - a statement that the investigative report, when issued, will make factual findings and a preliminary determination regarding whether there has been a violation of the SVSH Policy and/or other student conduct policy; - 6. a statement that the parties will each have an opportunity during the investigation to propose questions for the investigator to ask of the other party and witnesses; - 7. a statement that the factual findings and preliminary determination will be based on a Preponderance of Evidence standard; - 8. a summary of the resolution process, including the possible hearing, and the expected timeline; - 9. an admonition against Retaliation; and - 10.a summary of rights and resources available to the Complainant and Respondent.

-At any point during the investigation, the Title IX Officer may amend the Notice to add additional charges identified during the investigation.
+At any point during the investigation, the Title IX Officer may amend the notice to add additional charges identified during the investigation.
 Any amended notice should include all the information described above.